THE SOUTHERN AMERICAN SERIES PT3

 CACHAÇA

 The real killer was the Brazilian cocktail, Caipirinha.
 Its base is Cachaça, which is just sugar and alcohol, so it’s far too easy to drink.
 Add that to the sweltering heat and humidity, and you are sure going to have your fair share.
 Not to mention it was also self-service via a huge serving bowl.
-At the start, you would have been using the ladle provided, but it didn’t take long until we were all dunking our cups in instead!
+At the start, we had been using the ladle provided, but it didn’t take long until we were all dunking our cups in instead!

 CAIPIRINHA

 We spent the day at several different islands and jumping off the boat.
 However, after countless Caipirinhas, I think I lost my mind.
-The last stop was near another island, and I had just jumped off and noticed how shallow it was.
+The last stop was near another island, and I just jumped off, before noticing how shallow it was.

 RELATED READ: WAKING UP ON A DIFFERENT ISLAND